Semi-implicit Integration and Data-Driven Model Order Reduction in Structural Dynamics with Hysteresis: Introduction

-We will begin with an existing implicit scheme for linear structural dynamics without hysteresis that is both simple and significantly superior to both the Newmark and HHT-$\alpha$ methods.
-In 1995, Pich\'e \cite{piche1995stable} presented an L-stable method from the Rosenbrock family (see \cite{wanner1996solving} and references therein) which is stable, implicit without iteration for linear structures, and second order accurate.
+We will begin by adopting an existing implicit scheme for linear structural dynamics without hysteresis that is both simple and significantly superior to both the Newmark and HHT-$\alpha$ methods.
+Our adopted scheme, due to Pich\'e \cite{piche1995stable}, is an L-stable method from the Rosenbrock family (see \cite{wanner1996solving} and references therein) which is stable, implicit without iteration for linear structures, and second order accurate.
 For smooth nonlinear systems of the form

-Pich\'e suggests a one-time linearization of $\bsy{f}$ at the start of each time step, leading to a semi-implicit algorithm.
+Pich\'e suggests a one-time linearization of $\bsy{f}$ at the start of each time step.
+We will not use that linearization step because hysteresis is nonsmooth.

 Here we extend Pich\'e's formulation to include hysteretic damping in the otherwise-linear structural dynamics.
 In our method the stiffness and inertia terms are integrated implicitly (without iteration, being linear) and the nonsmooth hysteresis is monitored at Gauss points \cite{maiti2018vibrations} and treated with explicit time-integration.
 Thus, overall, our method is semi-implicit.
 Our proposed approach, when applied to a refined FE model of an Euler-Bernoulli beam with distributed Bouc-Wen hysteretic damping, is easy to implement and can be dramatically faster than Matlab's \texttt{ode15s}.
 In fact, it continues to work well beyond refinement levels where \texttt{ode15s} stops working.